UK-Horticulture/KY-Xmas-Treefarms/README.md

-# KY-Cut-Flowers
+# KY-Xmas-Treefarms

-The purpose of the repository is to create a simple, interactive map showing cut flower growers across the Commonwealth of Kentucky.
+The purpose of the repository is to create a simple, interactive map showing Christmas tree growers across the Commonwealth of Kentucky.